 Greater visibility and awareness is only the beginning.
 In order to truly connect with our audience, we must communicate how we are impacting the world through the promise of opportunity, the power of creativity, and the impact of discovery.
 We must tell our story.

 When we are clear in who we are, what we do and why it matters, we attract others – students, faculty, staff, donors, partners, advocates and influentials – who share our mission, vision and goals.
 Together, we work to further strengthen our university, increase our impact, and fulfill the shared vision of a better world.

 Who is responsible for branding our university?

 Everyone.
-Though the office of Marketing and Community Engagement is responsible for managing and maintaining our brand, it is the responsibility of the entire university community to implement, support and promote it.
+Although University Communications is primarily responsible for managing and maintaining our brand, it is the responsibility of the entire university community to implement, support and promote it.
 Everyone is a potential brand ambassador.

 Are there exceptions to brand identity and standards?

 Almost never.
 On occasion, certain production